mslinn/AwsMirror/README.md

  3. AWS S3 serves a static web site from the content.

 ## Notes ##
-AWS translates paths in the root directory; files in the root implicitly have keys that start with a leading slash.
+When web site access is enabled, AWS content is accessed by paths constructed by concatentating the URL, a slash (/), and the keyed data.
+The keys must therefore consist of relative paths (relative directory name followed by a file name), and must not start with a leading slash.
-This program stores each file name (referred to by AWS as a key) with a leading slash, and AWS S3 removes the leading slash so you get a normal path name.
+This program stores each file name (referred to by AWS as a key) without a leading slash.
 For example, assuming that the default file name is `index.html`, `http://domain.com` and `http://domain.com/` are translated to `http://domain.com/index.html`.

-For example, the key for a file in a directory called `/blah/ick/yuck.html` would be translated to `blah/ick/yuck.html`.
+As another example, AwsMirror defines the key for a file in a directory called `{WEBROOT}/blah/ick/yuck.html` to `blah/ick/yuck.html`.

 For each directory, AWS creates a file of the same name, with the suffix `_$folder$`.
 If one of those files are deleted, the associated directory becomes unreachable.
+Don't mess with them.
 These hidden files are ignored by this program; users never see them because they are for AWS S3 internal use only.

 ## To Build ##